jakub-spisak/CNN---article-replication/README.md

 ## Methodology

 1. **Transfer Learning**
-   - Initialized all networks with ImageNet‑pretrained weights (including AlexNet in PyTorch)
+   - Initialized all networks with ImageNet‑pretrained weights
    - Replaced final FC layer for 7‑class output
    - Fine‑tuned *all* layers using a low learning rate (1×10⁻⁴) and dropout (p=0.5)